 - Reporting – Having tasks planned out allows for easier reporting and visibility with our clients.
 Our clients have clear expectations and nurture their trust with reliability.
 So, progress monitoring and reporting are essential.

 Budget and Return on Investment (ROI)

-- Budget – Each implementation has a strategic plan on how to impact our client’s business positively.
+- Budget – Each implementation has a strategic plan to positively impact our client’s business.
 However, investment is required to implement and carry out most, if not all, initiatives.
-It is here where our Advisors consider how to carry out the specific project considering all the required investments to minimize the budget as much as possible while still completing the plan to the agreed standards.
+Here, our Advisors consider how to carry out the specific project considering all the required investments to minimize the budget as much as possible while still completing the plan to the agreed standards.

 - ROI – Each strategic plan has an impact on the business.
 Although there are many ways where the marketing plans can impact the company, each plan forecasts how it will affect the business to determine by when the ROI will be seen.
 This allows us to align our client’s business goals better and establish priorities based on business growth impact.